spsforks/QB64-Wiki/_MOUSEPIPEOPEN.md

 ## Example(s)

-*Snippet:* The following snippet isn't runnable/compilable, but it showcases the use of the [_MOUSEPIPEOPEN](_MOUSEPIPEOPEN) function.
+The following snippet isn't runnable/compilable, but it showcases the use of the [_MOUSEPIPEOPEN](_MOUSEPIPEOPEN) function.

 ```vb